Sherrill Milnes: Career

 Milnes began his career with the Opera Company of Boston in 1960, joining Boris Goldovsky's Opera Theater, and debuting as Masetto in Don Giovanni.
 From very early on in his career, Milnes was managed by well-known talent manager Herbert Barrett.
 In 1961, he made his debut at Ponselle's Baltimore Opera as Gérard in Andrea Chénier.

 In 1964, Milnes made his first major breakthrough singing the role of Valentin in Gounod's Faust at the New York City Opera (opposite Norman Treigle as Méphistophélès), the role with which he also made his Metropolitan Opera debut in 1965.
 In 1967 he created the role of Captain Adam Brant in the world premiere of Marvin David Levy's Mourning Becomes Electra at the Met.

 In 1964, Milnes also made his European debut singing Figaro from The Barber of Seville at the Teatro Nuovo in Milan.
 However, it was his performance as Miller in Verdi's Luisa Miller in 1968 which catapulted him into international fame.

 Milnes was the leading baritone at the Met during the 1970s, singing to great acclaim there, especially for his performances in Verdi operas.
+Apart from Verdi, Milnes has also performed in bel canto works, most notably Riccardo in I Puritani, Enrico in Lucia di Lammermoor (which he sang opposite Placido Domingo's Edgardo in Mexico), and King Alfonso in La Favorita, as well as French dramatic baritone roles such as Escamillo in Carmen (which he sang at the Metropolitan Opera twice - in 1966 with Regina Resnik in the title role and James McCracken as Don Jose, and again in 1968 with Grace Bumbry in the title role and Nicolai Gedda as Don Jose), the High Priest in Samson et Dalila, and his Met debut, Valentin in Faust.
+Milnes occasionally drifted into verismo, such as Scarpia in Tosca, which he performed at the Met in 1981 (opposite Carol Neblett in the title role and Jose Carreras as Cavaradossi, and conducted by Giuseppe Patane), although his portrayals of these roles were not documented as much as his Verdi or bel canto repertory.

 Beginning in 1982, Milnes experienced sudden serious vocal health problems which took him some time to surmount.
 In 1984, he sang in the world premiere of Act I of Sergei Rachmaninoff's opera Monna Vanna, which had been left in piano score by the composer and orchestrated by Igor Buketoff.

 Milnes' talents were not confined, however, solely to the stage.
 As early as 1971 he had already received critical acclaim while featured in the role of David during the premier of Ezra Laderman's opera And David Wept, on the CBS Television network, under the musical direction of Alfredo Antonini.
 Nearly a decade earlier in 1964 he also collaborated with Antonini, playing the role of Saint Joseph in a televised adaptation of Hector Berlioz's sacred oratorio L'enfance du Christ.